Gosainbaganer Bhoot

-Gosaibaganer Bhoot (The Phantom Of Gosaibagan Grove, গোঁসাইবাগানের ভূত) is a Bengali comedy-fantasy film directed by art director, production designer, and costume designer Nitish Roy, based on a novel by Bengali writer Shirshendu Mukhopadhyay.
+Gosaibaganer Bhoot (The Phantom Of Gosaibagan Grove, গোঁসাইবাগানের ভূত) is a 2011 Indian Bengali comedy-fantasy film directed by Nitish Roy, based on a novel by Bengali writer Shirshendu Mukhopadhyay.
 The music/lyrics was composed by Bengali brand Chandrabindoo.

 Plot

 The film narrates the tale of Burun, who is hopelessly weak in mathematics and has to take lessons from an eccentric teacher (Karali Sir).
 However, not all is well in Burun's world and he strays into Gosainbagan, befriends an enduring ghost (Nidhiram Sardar) only to later battle an evil force by the name of Habu.